Mackaya bella

 Tree

 This small Tree is up to 4m high.
 However, it is usually a multi-stemmed shrub (photos 605 & 820).
 The Branches are slender.
 On old stems, the pale greyish brown Bark is longitudinally fissured (photo 540).
-Between these dark grey ridges, the bark is light and spotted with red.
+Between these dark grey ridges, the bark is light and spotted with red (photo 540).
 In slender young branches, the bark is lighter and smoother (photo 542).

 Leaves

-The opposite (photo 669), elliptic to lance shaped Leaves are up to 17 x 4cm, usually evergreen and are simple (has a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
-The wavy, dark green Blade is glossy above but lighter green and dull green below (photo 538).
-The Midrib and side veins are raised and clearly visible below (photo 538) and may be raised above.
+The opposite (photo 669), elliptic to lance shaped or obovate (egg-shaped – with the narrower end at the base photo 538) Leaves are up to 17 x 4cm.
+They are usually evergreen and simple (has a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
+The wavy, dark green Blade is glossy above but lighter and dull green below (photo 538).
+Here the Midrib and Side Veins are raised, (photo 538) and hairy below.
+In this photo they appear to be raised above.
 Vein details are more visible if the leaf is examined against a strong light (photo 666).
 Here the side veins do not quite reach the margin.
-Hair tuft Domatia occur in leaf axils of principal side veins.
+Hair tuft Domatia occur in leaf axils of principal side veins (photo 982).
 To the naked eye, the domatia appear as small bumps.
 They are intended to be used by organisms that have a symbiotic relationship with the plant and are developed by plants to form a shelter for small insects, mites (8-legged arthropods) and fungi (photo 982).
-The leaf Apex is acuminate (said of an acute apex whose sides are somewhat concave and tapers to a protracted point – photo 666) that is folded upwards forming a drip-tip.
+The leaf Apex tapers to a protracted point that is folded upwards forming a drip-tip (photo 666).
 The Base is narrowly tapering and slightly decurrent (blades that partly wrap or have wings around the stem or petiole – photo 538).
 The Margin is undulate (wavy) even crenate (shallowly round-toothed or obtusely toothed or irregularly scalloped).
-The Petiole (leaf stalk) is up to 2+cm long (photo 538).
+The Petiole (leaf stalk) is up to 1,5cm (photo 538).

 Flowers

-The impressive, individual bisexual Flowers are campanulate (shaped like a bell), have 2 bracts and develop in a lax terminal inflorescence that is up to 16cm long.
-Each inflorescence is a Raceme (a simple elongated inflorescence with stalked flowers that open in succession towards the apex – intro photo).
+The impressive, individual bisexual Flowers are large – up to 6 x 4cm.
+They are campanulate (shaped like a bell), have 2 bracts and develop in a lax terminal inflorescence that is up to 16cm long.
+Each inflorescence develops in a Raceme (a simple elongated inflorescence with stalked flowers that open in succession towards the apex – intro photo & 823).
 Flowers all appear on the same side of the Peduncle (stalk of flower cluster – intro – photo).
-The slender flowers are up to 5cm long to 6cm in diameter and are zygomorphic (floral parts are unequal in size or form so that the flower is capable of division into essentially symmetrical halves by only one longitudinal plane passing through the axis).
+The slender flowers are zygomorphic (floral parts are unequal in size or form so that the flower is capable of division into essentially symmetrical halves by only one longitudinal plane passing through the axis).
 Two Bracts (much reduced specialized leaf) are present and are subulate – a part that is slender and tapering to a point.
 Two Bracteoles (a secondary usually smaller leaf-like bract associated directly with flowers) are also present.
-The regular and short hairy Calyx has 5 Sepals with thin lobes that extend almost to the tubular base (photo 50).
+The regular, short and externally hairy Calyx has 5 Sepals with thin long lobes that extend almost to the tubular base (photo 50).
 The irregular Corolla has a base that forms a tube up to 4cm long before becoming bell shaped as it splits into lobes.
-The open flower has attractive delicate pale mauve to white petals ending in 2 spreading lips.
-The upper lip has 2 Petals and the lower lip has 3 petals – with the largest in the centre (photo 164).
+The open flower has attractive delicate pale mauve to white petals marked with purple, and ending in 2 spreading lips.
+The upper lip has 2 petals, and the lower lip has 3 petals – with the largest in the centre (photo 164).
 Here the Veins on the petals are visible, especially the maroon ones on the inside of petals (photos 164 &.222).

-There are 2 fertile Stamens (photo 222) which are attached to the base of the expanded section of the corolla tube that do not protrude beyond the corolla tube (photo 823).
-The purple linear Filaments (photo 222) both end in Anthers that contain 2 long Thecae (pollen sacs) forming an inverted V-shape which is attached to filament at the base of the V (photo 222).
+The Male part of the flower has 2 fertile Stamens (photo 222) which are attached to the base of the expanded section of the corolla tube.
+These stamens do not protrude beyond the corolla tube (photo 823).
+In this photo the progressive aging of the flowers is clearly visible.
+The purple linear Filaments (the slender stalk that supports the anther – photo 222) both end in Anthers that contain 2 long Thecae (pollen sacs) forming an inverted V-shape which is attached to filament at the base of the V (photo 222).
 Two mainly white Staminodes (blunt ending sterile stamens) are also present (just visible in photo 222 – ending below the anthers).
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior Ovary that is 2-chambered with 1 or 2 ovules in each.
+The Female part of the flower has a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
+Here the superior Ovary is 2-chambered with 1 or 2 ovules in each.
 The white Style (photo 222) extends between and beyond the anthers – barely reaching the end of the corolla mouth.
 (Aug-Dec).

 Fruit